gustafullberg/drosophila/README.md

-# Pawned
+# Drosophila
 A chess engine by Gustaf Ullberg.

 ## Introduction
-Pawned is an open source chess engine.
+Drosophila is an open source chess engine.
 You can use it with any chess GUI supporting the Chess Engine Communication Protocol, such as Xboard or Arena.

 If you are developing a chess GUI, you also can compile the engine as a library and use it within your application.

+Drosophila was earlier named Pawned.

 ## Releases
-**1.2** - 2014-12-27
+**Pawned 1.2** - 2014-12-27

 * Stability improvements (resolving illegal moves)
 * New openging book
 * Support for Polyglot books
 * Support for incremental time controls

-**1.1** - 2014-12-08
+**Pawned 1.1** - 2014-12-08

 * Pondering (thinking during the opponent's turn)
 * Full principal variation in thinking output